Talk to an expert liver nurse: 1800 841 118

 The unit is one of very few centres in Australia with training and experience in the care of children with liver disease.
 It is known internationally for its strong research output, with research into causes and treatments of liver disease such as biliary atresia, autoimmune hepatitis, PSC, metabolic liver disease and treatments including transplantation.

-Current recipient: Dr Prerna Diksha
+Former recipient: Dr Prerna Diksha

 Dr Prerna Diksha